-Citizen Science: Testing the Water Schools Activity Pack Teachers Notes
+Clean Water for Wildlife Schools Activity Pack Teachers Notes

-Thank you for deciding to take part in Testing the Water.
-This is a national citizen science survey which aims toraise awareness of the critical importance of clean, unpolluted water for freshwater wildlife.
+Thank you for deciding to take part in Clean Water for Wildlife.
+This is a national citizen science survey which aims to raise awareness of the critical importance of clean, unpolluted water for freshwater wildlife.